Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 * Red Hat-based distributions (RHEL, CentOS, Rocky, AlmaLinux, Fedora, etc.)
 * Version locking is not part of dnf 4, which RHEL 8, 9 and 10 ship.
 It comes with the `python3-dnf-plugin-versionlock` package, and a host without that package cannot hold anything back and is reported as having no locks. dnf 5, which Fedora ships, brings version locking with it and needs no extra package.
-* Three configurations leave the entries in a lock list without effect, and the check reports none of them: `enabled = 0` in the plugin configuration, `plugins = 0` in the main configuration, and a plugin configuration that names no `locklist` at all.
+* On dnf 4 and yum, three configurations leave the entries in a lock list without effect, and the check reports none of them: `enabled = 0` in the plugin configuration, `plugins = 0` in the main configuration, and a plugin configuration that names no `locklist` at all.
 The last one is worth fixing on its own, because the package manager then refuses to install or upgrade anything with `Error: Locklist not set`.
+* None of that applies to dnf 5.
+It locks without a plugin, so `plugins = 0` does not switch its locks off and the check reports them regardless.
 * `--match` and `--ignore` filter on the package name, not on the version the package is locked to
 * `--check-excludes` is off by default because an exclusion is also used legitimately to keep two repositories apart, for example to stop a third-party repository from replacing distribution packages.
 Turn it on where every exclusion on the host is meant to be temporary.